Writing an EGU Planet Press release

 As you can see, our Planet Press releases are written using simple, clear language.
 We avoid using ‘jargon’ and, when we do, we explain what the scientific term means using words commonly used in conversational language.
 Even words that are not technical jargon are sometimes easy to misinterpret.
 Make it a rule that if you are unsure whether a word is ‘jargon’ or not, assume it is and simplify it.

-If you are not a scientist, reading about science can be daunting at the best of times so keep the press releases short and simple.
-Try to explain the key concepts outlined in the press release in as few sentences as possible, avoiding unnecessary detail.
+If you are not a scientist, reading about science can be daunting at the best of times so keep the text short and simple.
+Try to explain the key concepts outlined in the original press release in as few sentences as possible, avoiding unnecessary detail.

 Everything is more engaging when there is a storyline to it.
 It is also easier to understand.
 Try to include a beginning that eases the reader into the story, a middle that gets to the centre of the research and an end to your Planet Press text that a reader can easily follow, and be engaged enough that they get to the end of the release.